MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-data-source-transact-sql.md

 -- If you do not have a Master Key on your DW you will need to create one.
 CREATE MASTER KEY ENCRYPTION BY PASSWORD = '<password>';

--- These values come from your Azure Active Directory Application used to authenticate to ADLS CREATE DATABASE SCOPED CREDENTIAL ADLS_credential
+-- These values come from your Microsoft Entra application used to authenticate to ADLS CREATE DATABASE SCOPED CREDENTIAL ADLS_credential
 WITH
     -- IDENTITY = '<clientID>@<OAuth2.0TokenEndPoint>' ,